pyzoringo/Glucose-Detector/README.md

 3/19/2016
 I decided to restart this project, I saw a thread about using an external ADC attached to Arduino.
 In this way, I don't have to mess with accessing ATMEGA chip.

+3/21/2016
+Received LCD screen module from adafruit, unfortunately, I need to solder it up myself.